atk4/data/docs/sql.rst

 We do have our legacy applications to maintain, so Stored Procedures and SQL extensions are here to stay.
-By making your Model rely on those extensions you will loose ability to use the same model with non-sql persistences.
+By making your Model rely on those extensions you will loose ability to use the same model with non-sql persistencies.

 Sometimes you can fence the code like this::